AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 |             | loop                                                    |
 +-------------+---------------------------------------------------------+

 First, the loop invariant should be provable in the first iteration of the loop.
-To achieve this property, the loop invariant’s initialization can be debugged like any failing proof attempt using strategies from the Proof of Program Integrity course (see :doc:`03_Proof_Of_Program_Integrity`).
+To achieve this property, the loop invariant's initialization can be debugged like any failing proof attempt using strategies from the Proof of Program Integrity course (see :doc:`03_Proof_Of_Program_Integrity`).

-Next, the loop invariant should be precise enough to allow proving absence of runtime errors both in statements from the loop’s body and in statements following the loop.
+Next, the loop invariant should be precise enough to allow proving absence of runtime errors both in statements from the loop's body and in statements following the loop.
 To achieve this, users should remember that every information concerning a variable modified in the loop that is not stated in the invariant will be forgotten by the tool.
 In particular, users should take care to include in their invariant what is usually called the loop's frame condition.
 It consists in stating the preservation of parts of composite variables that have not been modified by the loop.

 Finally, the loop invariant should be precise enough to prove that it is preserved through successive iterations of the loop.
 This is generally the trickiest part.
-To understand why the preservation of a loop invariant is not proved by GNATprove, it is often useful to repeat it into local assertions throughout the loop’s body to determine at which point the proof is lost.
+To understand why the preservation of a loop invariant is not proved by GNATprove, it is often useful to repeat it into local assertions throughout the loop's body to determine at which point the proof is lost.

 As an example, let us look at a loop that iterates through an array ``A`` and applies a function ``F`` to each of its elements:

 .. code:: ada

     A_I : constant Nat_Array := A with Ghost;
-    for K in A’Range loop
+    for K in A'Range loop
      A (K) := F (A (K));
      pragma Loop_Invariant
-       (for all J in A’First ..
+       (for all J in A'First ..
 K => A (J) = F (A_I(J)));
       --  info: loop invariant initialization proved
       --  medium: loop invariant might fail after first iteration end loop;
-    pragma Assert (for all K in A’Range => A (K) = F (A_I (K)));
+    pragma Assert (for all K in A'Range => A (K) = F (A_I (K)));
     --  info: assertion proved

 We want to prove that, after the loop, each element of the array is the result of applying ``F`` to the value that was stored in ``A`` at the same index before the loop.
 To specify this property, we copy the value of ``A`` before the loop in a ghost variable ``A_I``.
 As a loop invariant, we state that, for every index smaller than ``K``, the array has been modified in the expected way.

 Does our loop invariant has the four good properties of a good loop-invariant?
-When launching GNATprove on it, we see that ``INIT`` is fulfilled, the invariant’s initialization is proved.
+When launching GNATprove on it, we see that ``INIT`` is fulfilled, the invariant's initialization is proved.
 So are ``INSIDE`` and ``AFTER``, no potential runtime errors are reported and the assertion following the loop is successfully verified.
 However, we are missing the ``PRESERVE`` property, as GNATprove reports that it was unable to prove that the invariant holds after the first iteration.
 Investigating this failed proof attempt, we'll see that the problem lies in the fact that GNATprove is unable to verify that at the beginning of the loop iteration: :ada:`A (K) = A_I (K)`.
 Indeed, ``A`` is modified in the loop.
 All that is known after the first iteration is what is stated in the invariant.
 Unfortunately, nothing is stated in the invariant about values of ``A`` after the current index.
 Here, we are missing the loop's frame condition.
 We should add to the invariant that, for every index ``J`` bigger than ``K``, ``A (J)`` is still equal to ``A_I (J)``.

 Alternatively, we could use the :ada:`Loop_Entry` attribute, which is used to refer to values on entry of the loop: